BoyangChenFEM/Linear-FEM/README.md

-# Linear-FEM
+# Linear-FEM-Axialbar
-Simple linear Finite Element Method codes in Matlab and Python
+Simple linear Finite Element Method codes in Matlab and Python for an axial tapered bar under axial loading using 1D linear bar elements.
+For educational purpose

-Some simple FEM codes for educational purpose.
-Each code is stand-alone.